 - Yellow, white, and carbon black

 - Barn red, white, and sage green

 - Sage green, pale yellow, bright white

 Certain colors lend themselves to a particular style of home.
 Different color combinations evoke a feeling and essence of certain design styles.
-You must also consider the style of your home when choosing which colors of your house color scheme you will apply to which exterior elements.
-Here are some popular home styles and their exterior elements that will be taking color.
+You must also consider the style of your home when choosing which colors you will apply to which exterior paint elements.
+Here are some popular home styles and their exterior color elements that will be taking color.

 Craftsman- Craftsman homes are having a moment of popularity.
 If you own one, updating your house color scheme will really bring this style of home to life.